Dural arteriovenous fistula (DAVF)

 Higher-risk DAVFs usually require surgical treatment to disconnect the arteriovenous connection.
 Our cerebral disease specialists offer the most advanced treatments available today, including:

 • Endovascular embolization: This is a minimally invasive procedure.
-Your doctor inserts a catheter into a blood vessel and guiding it to the DAVF.
+Your doctor inserts a catheter into a blood vessel and guides it to the DAVF.
 Your doctor may inject different types of materials, such as metal coils or glue, to block the fistula.

 • Microsurgery: This is usually an option if endovascular treatments are not possible or have failed.
 The surgeon removes a section of the skull and uses a surgical microscope and specialized tools to disconnect the DAVF.
 We use imaging during surgery to make sure we completely disconnect the fistula.
 This helps prevent the need for additional operations.